CatimaLoyalty/Website/_pages/faq.md

 ### How long does it take for an update to be available?

-An APK file for every update is published to [GitHub Releases](https://github.com/CatimaLoyalty/Android/releases) and submitted to Google Play (and automatically detected by IzzyOnDroid and F-Droid).
+An APK file for every update is published to [GitHub Releases](https://github.com/CatimaLoyalty/Android/releases) and submitted to Google Play (and automatically detected by IzzyOnDroid).
 Below is the list of "app stores" sorted by how fast they update.

 **Please note:** When switching app source, you will first have to uninstall Catima.
 To prevent data loss, make sure to use the Import/Export menu to export your data for re-import on the new install.